huntley/master/docs/quickstart_data.md

     3. Click `Finish Setup`.

 ## CONFIGURING OWNCLOUD TO USE TCP PORT 8080
-You can modify ownCloud to listen on a TCP port other than the default port 80.
-The TCP port is controlled by the Web server.
-For Apache, use the following instructions:
+You can modify ownCloud to listen on a different TCP port instead of the default port of 80. ownCloud uses the TCP port provided by the Web server.
+The following instructions describe how  to change the TCP port for Apache.

 1. Edit `httpd.conf` to add the `LISTEN 8080` directive.
 The `httpd.conf` file is located in /etc/apache2/ directory.